tiny-bow/ribbon-language/README.md

 ### What is Ribbon?

+Ribbon is an embeddable programming language, designed to resolve the long-standing tension between high-level developer experience and low-level systems access.
+It combines influences from the latest in academic research and industry practice to offer performance without sacrificing usability.
+It is designed for building and extending realtime applications like games and data analytics tools, as well as providing a language-design toolkit for DSLs and academic pursuits.

+We're building Ribbon to be a new home for:
+* Systems programmers who want modern type safety.
+* Language designers looking for a powerful meta-programming toolkit.
+* Game developers and others needing predictable, realtime performance in their modding and scripting systems.

+To serve these creators, Ribbon provides:
+* **Fine-grained Performance:** Zero GC, composable tracked allocation, and tracked thread affinity.
+* **Deep Extensibility:** LISP-inspired toolkit for creating domain-specific solutions.
+* **Modern Type Systems:** Strong static typing with full inference for safety and flexibility.

 A core tenet of Ribbon's design philosophy is the notion that syntax is secondary to semantics.
 To truly understand Ribbon, it's best to see how its core features work in concert; from modern typing concepts like structural polymorphism and algebraic effects to systems-level control over memory.
 These concepts have been carefully fused through a long pre-production period of iterative design and research to create a developer experience that is both expressive and precise.
-The following example illustrates this integrated design, providing a high-level picture of the language before we dive into the specific mechanics.

 Ribbon's design makes abstract concepts like side effects, data shape, and operational capabilities first-class citizens of its type system.
 This approach aims to resolve the long-standing tension between a high-level developer experience and the fine-grained control required for systems programming.
 It gives developers powerful tools for abstraction without sacrificing the performance, predictability, and low-level memory control essential for realtime applications like games and data analytics tools.